Dell Technologies

-Dell Technologies Inc. is an American multinational technology company that has been headquartered in Round Rock, Texas since 1994.
-It was formed as a result of the September 2016 merger of Dell and EMC Corporation.
-Dell Technologies ranked 48th on the 2024 Fortune 500 rankings of the largest United States corporations based on its 2023 revenue; its products include personal computers, servers, monitors, computer software, computer security and network security, as well as information security services.
+Dell Technologies Inc. is an American multinational technology company that has been headquartered in Round Rock, Texas, since 1994.
+It was formed as a result of the September 2016 merger of Dell Inc. and EMC Corporation.
+Dell Technologies ranked 44th on the 2025 Fortune 500 rankings of the largest United States corporations based on its 2024 revenue; its products include personal computers, servers, monitors, computer software, computer security and network security, as well as information security services.